NextFire/apple-music-discord-rpc/README.md

 ## Usage

-Choose one of the two methods below to download the script and enable the launch agent that starts the script on login.
+Choose one of the two methods below to install the script and enable the launch agent that starts it on login.

 ### Homebrew

 #### Install

-With [Homebrew](https://brew.sh) installed, simply execute the following commands:
+After installing [Homebrew](https://brew.sh), execute the following commands:

 ```
 brew tap nextfire/tap